Banger

 Automatically jumping the user back to the top is disruptive.
 Ignoring the new mail is also wrong.
 Banger tracks head changes and can show a roll-to-new affordance when the user is browsing an older window.

-That behavior comes from treating list position as part of the runtime state, not just a visual side effect.
+That behavior comes from treating browsing stability as a product requirement, not just a visual side effect.

 That means AI behavior does not become a parallel universe.
-It uses the mailbox system the rest of the app uses.
+It uses the mailbox and workflow concepts the team already sees.

 Sync is product infrastructure